NationalAssociationOfRealtors/reso-api-oauth2-server/README.md

 + Working Files

-You should copy the /public, /ssl and /templates (including content) from the /samples directory into the root directory.
+You should copy the /public and /ssl (including content) from the /samples directory into the root directory.

 + Configuration File